 The email list is the foundation of your strategy.
 Those VIP people from the list have either already spent money on your business, are interested in your product, or are very enthusiastic about your niche.
 They are privileged to get information about the most current updates and your company’s best offers directly from you.
 In your turn, you are providing valuable content and providing them with unique opportunities.
 In such a way, your email list and campaigns drive repeat traffic to your website.

-However, what are the main instruments for collecting an email list?
+However, what is the main instruments for collecting an email list?

 Opt-in forms can be of great use when you require to grow your email list.
 The only question is where to place them?
 We don’t want to be too salesy and extreme with your calls to subscribe, but in fact, it’s not even possible.
 The site visitors usually don’t look at, literally, every inch of your website.
 So, there are some good places to consider if you want to collect a great email list.
 They are your site header or navigation bar, sidebar, about page, blog space, site footer, checkout page, pop-up forms, and offline opt-ins.